-My 25-year-old Hunter 42 has aluminum tanks, which was very common across the boat and RV industries from the 1950s until well into the 1990s.
-Fortunately, the fuel tank is in great condition.
-This was recently confirmed after I added two inspection ports and cleaned that tank for the first time in 25 years — but that’s a separate story!
+My 25-year-old Hunter 42 had aluminum tanks, which was very common across the boat and RV industries from the 1950s until well into the 1990s.
+Fortunately, the fuel tank was in great condition, which was confirmed after I added two inspection ports and cleaned that tank for the first time in 25 years, but that’s another story…

 The Job